sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 1. when static route prefix3  ("bfd"="true") is added to config_db STATIC_ROUTE_TABLE, StaticRouteBfd creates an entry in TABLE_CONFIG, include all the information for this static route
 2. StaticRouteBfd also creates an entry in TABLE_SRT, includes all the information in this static route but nexthop list is empty.
-3. For nh_c, because they are alerady in the TABLE_NEXTHOP, StaticRouteBfd add prefix3 to nh_c's prefix list, don't need to create BFD sessions because they were created when add prefix1
+3. For nh_c, because they are already in the TABLE_NEXTHOP, StaticRouteBfd add prefix3 to nh_c's prefix list, don't need to create BFD sessions because they were created when add prefix1
 <img src="static_rt_bfd_example3.png" width="400">
 <br>
 <br>